-Federal Judge Delays Michael Flynn Sentencing In Case Of Lying To Feds
+Federal Judge Delays Michael Flynn Sentencing After Plea Of Lying To Feds

 One of the FBI agents who took part in the interview was Peter Strzok, then a deputy assistant director in the counterintelligence division.

-He has become a political albatross around the neck of the FBI following the discovery of outspoken text messages he exchanged with another FBI employee that criticized Trump as a candidate.
+He has become a political albatross around the neck of the FBI following the discovery of outspoken text messages criticizing Trump as a candidate that he exchanged with another FBI employee.

-The revelations embarrassed the bureau and Strzok was fired in August.
+The revelations embarrassed the bureau, and Strzok was fired in August.
 Lisa Page, the FBI attorney with whom Strzok exchanged the incendiary text messages, resigned.
 McCabe is likewise no longer with the FBI, having been fired in March just short of being eligible to retire, a termination he is fighting in court.

 Strzok's role in the investigation has led to sustained criticism by Trump and his allies that a biased cadre of the conspirators within federal law enforcement are perpetuating the Russia investigation out of political animus.